UN agency laments summer's 'deep wound' to Earth's ice cover - Up News Info

 The United Nations weather agency says this summer will go down for leaving a “deep wound” in the cryosphere — the planet’s frozen parts — amid a heat wave in the Arctic, shrinking sea ice and the collapse of a leading Canadian ice shelf.

 The weather agency said in a statement that many new temperature records have been set in recent months, including in the Russian town of Verkhoyansk.
-The town, located in Siberia above the Arctic Circle line, reached 38 degrees Celsius on June 20.
+The town, located in Siberia above the Arctic Circle line, reached 38 C on June 20.

-“What we saw in Siberia this year was exceptionally bad, was exceptionally severe,” Ms Nullis said.
+“What we saw in Siberia this year was exceptionally bad, was exceptionally severe,” Nullis said.

 She noted a heat wave across the Arctic, record-breaking wildfires in Siberia, nearly record-low sea ice extent, and the collapse of one of the last fully intact Canadian ice shelves.

+What we saw in Siberia this year was exceptionally bad, was exceptionally severe.– Claire Nullis, WMO

-“The summer of 2020 will leave a deep wound on the cryosphere,” the World Meteorological Organisation statement said, pointing to a “worrisome trend” of floods resulting from the outburst of glacier lakes that are becoming “an increased factor of high-risk in many parts of the world.”
+“The summer of 2020 will leave a deep wound on the cryosphere,” the World Meteorological Organization (WMO) statement said, pointing to a “worrisome trend” of floods resulting from the outburst of glacier lakes that are becoming “an increased factor of high risk in many parts of the world.”

 In late July, an 81-square-kilometre section of Canada’s Milne ice shelf broke off, reducing the total area of the ice shelf by 43 per cent, the weather agency said.